Wednesday, December 18, 2013

 but I hold my ground.

-Love is the ocean tide
+Love is like the ocean tide

 that tugs and pulls